jg210/react-101/README.md

+Learning [React](https://reactjs.org/).
+This app uses react state and props and makes some simple requests to a third-party REST API.
+There's no flow/typescript type checking or redux etc.

 ## Development Build Instructions

 Install nodenv and node-build (or use any other way to put correct version of node on PATH):

 * https://github.com/nodenv/nodenv#installation
 * https://github.com/nodenv/node-build#installation